 NoteAlthough importing some configuration items removes child items by default, you can deselect child nodes to keep existing child items.
 However, you should take care to avoid inconsistencies.
 The default selection applies in most cases.

 When you import configuration created using an earlier version of API Gateway, the configuration is automatically upgraded to the current API Gateway version configuration.
 This results in the migration of the configuration entities present in the

-file that is being imported.
+file or YAML configuration that is being imported.

 The Migration Report trace console at the bottom of the window displays the migration report output that is generated when the configuration is upgraded.
 For example: